peter-leonov/ngx_http_js_module/README.markdown

 Installation
 ============

 The installation is straightforward.
-Just this module with a familiar --add-module configuration directive in [nginx wiki][].
+Just add this module with a familiar --add-module configuration directive in [nginx wiki][].

 [nginx wiki]: http://wiki.nginx.org/Nginx3rdPartyModules#Compiling_third_party_modules